New venue, magic show coming to South Lake Tahoe

 “We ran it all the way to the bitter end,” Reder said.
 “There’s definitely a hole when the shows don’t perform.”

 Reder and his co-producer Tony Clark have a standing reputation in the magical theatre world.
-They won a number of awards, according to a news release Reder sent out Thursday, including the 2010 Merlin Award for Producer of the Year.
+They’ve won a number of awards, according to a news release from Reder, including the 2010 Merlin Award for Producer of the Year.

 PR Entertainment has also produced numerous shows since Reder started the business.